Simple Dumbbell Exercises for Arms & Chest

 Squat Jumps

 Squat jumps are going to work the glutes, quads, hamstrings, and even the calves.
-It will be a great way to fire up all the muscle groups in the lower body.
+This exercise is part of a simple dumbbell workout routine that will fire up all the muscle groups in the lower body.
 Aside from that, you can work on explosiveness and overall athletic ability.
 Just make sure you do these outside or that you have enough head space if you jump inside.

 Hold a dumbbell in each hand and assume a standing position with your arms to your sides.
 Your neck should be neutral and your back should be straight.
 Squat down as low as you can or until the dumbbells touch the floor.
 Don’t allow yourself to bend forward too much on the way down.
 Once you reach the lowest point, push your feet into the floor and explode up with as much force as you can to jump in the air.
 Once you land back on your feet, reset and repeat.
 Always reset your feet and don’t bounce.